vbookshelf/XarpAi-Lung-Opacity-Detector/README.md

 Many thanks to Kaggle for the free GPU and the other dataset resources they provide.
 I don't have my own GPU or big data cloud storage.
 Therefore, this project would not have been possible without Kaggle's free resources.

 Thanks to Eric Chen.
-His blog post "Fine-tuning Mask-RCNN using PyTorch" helped demystify the Pytorch Kask-RCNN workflow for me.
+His blog post "Fine-tuning Mask-RCNN using PyTorch" helped demystify the Pytorch Mask-RCNN workflow for me.
 Using a Pytorch based workflow was key to being able to easily train and deploy this model.

 Thanks to Guanshuo Xu.
 It was from his 10th place Covid-19 Kaggle Competition solution that I got the idea to assign a bounding box to an entire normal image.
 By doing this the model is able to predict a label for images without objects.